JCorredor-eng/TO-DOs-Plugins/docs/user-guide.md

 3. Assign to incident responder
 4. Set due date based on SLA
 5. Link to compliance framework if applicable
+6. **Kanban**: Drag from "Planned" to "In Progress" when responder starts work
-6. Update status to Done when resolved
+7. Update status to Done when resolved (or drag to "Done" column)

 **Vulnerability Management**:
 1. Create task per CVE or vulnerability